Zhe-LIU-Imagine/KVLD/readme.txt

     * (optional)IMG_?_matrix: fundametal or homography matrix

 APPLICATIONS

+NOTE: two images shold have the same width to be illustrated, otherwise, please desactivate the illustration part.

   The code contains three main applications (KVLD_Deformable, KVLD_Calibrate and KVLD_Interface).
 They come with demonstration using images in demo_image folder.
 All the outputs are sent to the demo_output folder.

 KVLD_Deformable: